You’re a go-getter and an adventurer at heart. And you want more out of life than just to get up, go to work, come home, go to sleep, rinse, repeat.

-In college, I was required to read “A Walk in the Woods” by Bill Bryson for one of my recreation classes, and that’s when the wheels started to turn.
-Between reading about Bryson’s adventures and some light googling about the AT, I decided I would hike it one day.
+In college, I was required to read “A Walk in the Woods” by Bill Bryson, and that’s when the wheels started to turn.
+Between reading about Bryson’s adventures and some googling about the AT, I decided I would hike it one day.
 One day, far off in the future, after graduating and getting my life sorted out like I thought adults were supposed to.

 After graduation, I lead two-week trips for young adults in upstate New York, backpacking, backcountry canoeing, and rock climbing.
 I got to see amazing places that could only be reached by foot, all while teaching these young people with no experience, how to cook, sleep, poop, and thrive in the wilderness.
 My dream of hiking the AT got put on hold for the promise of a steady paycheck and excellent benefits.